FEUP-LDTS-2022/project-l05gr06/docs/DesignReport.md

 - There are now more classes and instances to manage, but still in a reasonable number.

-Therefore, we considered this to be the best pattern to achieve different sections of our game, keeping a good OOP practices, and making it easier to implement the state diagram shown above.
+Therefore, we considered this to be the best pattern to achieve different sections of our game, keeping a good OOP practices, and making it easier to implement the game traversal logic like one of a state diagram.